Cognitive Reframing: How To See Things From A Different Angle

 Using the new information, create a narrative that makes you feel more at peace with the situation.
 Reinforce this new narrative until you genuinely believe it, and it seems like the most realistic option.

-Reframing painful events in a healthier way
+Reframing situations in a better way

-Every situation is subjective because perception is a personal phenomenon – no two people experience it the same as one another.
+Every situation is subjective because perception is a personal phenomenon – no two people experience it the same as one another.ย

 Imagine you encounter a dark night of the soul where your life feels like it’s falling apart.
 When you’re feeling this way, you can see the situation as only doom and gloom, that you’re a victim and god hates you.